 Of course, the most common question we’re getting about the TouchPad is “How can I sync the TouchPad with Outlook,” or any of the popular CRM tools, for that matter.
 At this point, we expect CompanionLink’s current webOS solution to work seamlessly with the TouchPad – that is, to sync via Google.
 Of course, we will be testing our software with the TouchPad once we are able to get one in the office.

 I’ll be sure to post an update once we have tested syncing with the TouchPad!
 In the meantime, who’s planning on getting one?
 Check out more windows tablets.

 Update: USB sync is now live for all webOS devices, including the TouchPad!
 Read about it here.

 By now, you’ve no doubt seen countless reviews and comparisons of the Motorola Xoom and Apple iPad 2.
-They talk about the size, the weight, the features, etc. and post galleries of images for your viewing pleasure.
+They talk about the size, the weight, the features, etc. and post galleries of images and embedded software development for your viewing pleasure.
 By all means, they are certainly providing helpful information.

 That said, I want to compare the two from a productivity standpoint.
 I want to take a look at the two devices and answer the following question: Which device will allow you to be more productive while on the go?